open-telemetry/semantic-conventions/docs/database/mssql.md

 **[8]:** If using a port other than the default port for this DBMS and if `server.address` is set.

+**[9]:** For [homogeneous batch operations](/docs/database/database-spans.md#homogeneous-batches), individual operations will all have the same query text and so that query text SHOULD be used.
+For [heterogeneous batch operations](/docs/database/database-spans.md#heterogeneous-batches), individual operations will not all have the same query text, and all of the individual query texts SHOULD be concatenated with separator `; ` or some other database system specific separator if more applicable.

-**[9]:** SHOULD be collected by default only if there is sanitization that excludes sensitive information.
+**[10]:** SHOULD be collected by default only if there is sanitization that excludes sensitive information.

-**[10]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[11]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-**[11]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
+**[12]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
 If a parameter has no name and instead is referenced only by index, then `<key>` SHOULD be the 0-based index.